 - Preheat the oven to 300F and line two baking sheets with parchment paper.

 - In a large bowl, combine almond flour, cocao powder, sweetener, baking powder and salt.
-Add in egg, butter, vanilla and stevia and stir well until dough comes together.
+Add in egg, butter and vanilla extract and stir well until dough comes together.

-- Bake cookies until firm to the touch, about 30 minutes.
-Remove and let cool (they will continue to crisp up as they cool).
+- Bake cookies until firm to the touch,20 to 30 minutes (this will vary depending on how thinly you rolled your dough).
+Remove and let cool.
+They will continue to crisp up as they cool.

 - Place a metal bowl over a pot of gently simmering water, not allowing the bowl to touch the water.
-Melt butter and chocolate together in the bowl, stirring until smooth.
-Remove from heat and stir in peppermint extract.
+Melt the oil and chocolate together in the bowl, stirring until smooth.
+Remove from heat and stir in the peppermint extract.

-- Dip cookies into chocolate, using two forks to turn over and fully coat cookie.
-Gently pass chocolate-coated cookie back and forth between forks to remove excess chocolate, then place on waxed paper to cool and set.
+- Dip the cookies into chocolate, using two forks to turn over and fully coat cookie.
+Lift out the cookie and gently tap the fork on the side of the bowl to remove excess chocolate, then place on a waxed paper lined baking sheet.